Zardoz: Plot

 As Zed divines the nature of the Vortex and its problems, the Eternals use him to fight their internecine quarrels.
 Led by Consuella, the Eternals decide to kill Zed and to age Friend.
 Zed escapes and, aided by May and Friend, absorbs all the Eternals' knowledge, including that of the Vortex's origin, to destroy the Tabernacle.
 While absorbing their knowledge Zed impregnates May and a few of her followers as he is transformed from a revenge-seeking Exterminator.
-His subsequent efforts to give the Eternals salvation by bringing them death are in essence acts of mercy.
-Zed shuts down the Tabernacle, thus disabling the force-fields and perception filters surrounding the Vortex, which helps the Exterminators invade the Vortex and kill most of the Eternals—who welcome death as a release from their eternal but boring existence.
-May and several of her followers do escape the Vortex's destruction, heading out to bear their offspring as enlightened but merely mortal beings among the Brutals.
+Zed shuts down the Tabernacle, thus disabling the force-fields and perception filters surrounding the Vortex.
+This helps the Exterminators invade the Vortex and kill most of the Eternals, who welcome death as a release from their boring existence.
+May and several of her followers escape the massacre, heading out to bear their offspring as enlightened but mortal beings among the Brutals.

-Zardoz ends in a wordless sequence of images accompanied by the sombre second movement (allegretto) of Beethoven's Seventh Symphony, snatches of which are heard throughout the film.
-Consuella, having fallen in love with Zed, gives birth to a baby boy within the remains of the giant stone head.
-In matching green suits, they sit with the boy standing between them, who matures as they age in a series of dissolves.
-The youth leaves his parents, who take each other's hands and grow very old, eventually decomposing into skeletons and finally vanishing.
-Nothing remains in the space but painted handprints on the wall and Zed's Webley-Fosbery revolver.
+Consuella, having fallen in love with Zed, gives birth within the remains of the stone head.
+The baby boy matures as his parents age.
+When the youth leaves his parents, they keep growing old and eventually die.
+Nothing remains in the space but painted handprints on the wall and Zed's revolver.